Wikia/guidelines/APIDesign/README.md

  * `304 Not Modified`: used with conditional HTTP request to indicate that the client already has the request body.
  * `400 Bad Request`: there is a problem on the client side.
  * `404 Not Found`: the server did not find anything matching the request URI.
+A good rule of thumb is if the client is requesting a single entity and nothing matches the request, us '404 Not Found'.
+If the client is requesting a collection of entities and nothing matches the request, return a '200 OK' with an empty collection.
  * `500 Internal Server Error`: there is a problem on the server side.

 Related: